Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999
 			"Witch Minion Damage"			"5"

-			// The distance between a common infected and the Super Tank needed to convert the common infected into a Witch minion.
+			// The distance between a common infected and the Super Tank needed to trigger the ability.
 			// --
 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)